How do we measure and represent the energy change of a reaction?

 Calorimetry

-We measure enthalpy changes by capturing the heat in a known mass of water and recording the temperature change.
-The heat transferred is found from:
+We measure enthalpy changes by capturing the heat in a known mass of water and recording the temperature change:

-In the exam, always show with the correct mass and specific heat, divide by moles for a molar value, and attach the sign that matches an exothermic or endothermic process.
+In the exam, show with the correct mass and specific heat, divide by moles for a molar value, attach the sign that matches an exothermic or endothermic process, and explain experimental losses when comparing with a data-book value.

 Exam-style practice questions